 Parallel to the UN COP26 conference, Ecojesuit (Ecology and Jesuits in Communication), a global online newsletter managed by the Environmental Science for Social Change in the Philippines, created an online platform to encourage learning, and develop meaningful and collaborative engagement towards COP26.
 Part of the initiative, is a five-part workshop series that aims to promote the urgency of understanding and participating in the COP26 process as well as forge collaborative actions.
 This is to ensure that COP26 is a forum for making decisions.
 You can read more on the ongoing workshops on COP26@Ecojesuit and beyond: stepping forward for the global common good.

 Through this network, this conference aims to share grounded experiences on local adaptations and best practices related to agriculture and food security, land use management, and climate change.

 Agroecology is a farming system that is grounded on a community’s own knowledge and understanding of their land.
 It encompasses a whole understanding of how ecological, economic, and social factors interact.
 It presents an integrated approach that seeks to transform food and agricultural systems.
 You can read more here on the Elements of Agroecology.

-In understanding the socio-economic dynamics and social justice implications of land use change in the Philippine uplands, the LUCID project adapts agroecology concepts.
-The project combines science with traditional, practical, and local knowledge of upland farmers in understanding the root causes of unequal distribution of wealth and opportunities between farmers and a small group of rich people, suppliers, and traders.
+In understanding the socio-economic dynamics and social justice implications of land use change in the Philippine uplands, the LUCID project adopts agroecology concepts.
+The project combines science with traditional, practical, and local knowledge of upland farmers in understanding the root causes of unequal distribution of wealth and opportunities between farmers and a small group of economically privileged people, suppliers, and traders.